radiantearth/stac-spec/item-spec/item-spec.md

 Any media type can be used in STAC, and [registered](https://www.iana.org/assignments/media-types/media-types.xhtml) Media Types are preferred.
-In cases where custom vendor-specific media types are necessary, they should use the `vnd.` prefix.
+In cases where custom vendor-specific media types are necessary, they should use the `vnd.` prefix, see [RFC 6838 section-3.2](https://tools.ietf.org/html/rfc6838#section-3.2).
 STAC Items that have sidecar metadata files associated with a data asset (e.g, `.tfw`, Landsat 8 MTL files) should use media types appropriate for the the metadata file.
 For example, if it is a plain text file, then `text/plain` would be appropriate; if it is an XML, then `text/xml` is appropriate.
+For more information on media types as well as a list of [common media types](../best-practices.md#common-media-types-in-stac) used in STAC see the [best practice on working with media types](../best-practices.md#working-with-media-types).

-### Common STAC Media Types
+### STAC Media Types

+The following table lists the Media Types for STAC, as well as the way [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF)'s (and [COG](https://www.cogeo.org)'s) are referenced in STAC.

 | Media Type                                              | Description                                                  |
 | ------------------------------------------------------- | ------------------------------------------------------------ |